jessicarush/javascript-notes/classes.md

 # Classes

+ES6 added the `class` keyword which gives us the ability to create *class-like* functions.
 Classes are a tool for creating templates to quickly produce similar objects.
+They work similar to constructor functions but have a few key differences mainly `super` and `static` (described below).

+It should be noted JavaScript has tried to satisfy the desire to design with classes by providing class-like syntax, but classes in JS are *not* like classes in other languages.
+Under the hood, it's still just objects and prototypes.
+Basically, they're just faking it as best they can.
+For example, JavaScript doesn't provide a native mechanism for multiple inheritance the way say, Python does.
+What it boils down to is that classes in JavaScript are an optional design pattern that some developers prefer.

 ## Table of Contents